alexpdp7/epistle/README.md

 Features are very limited:

 * You can read email.
+* You can run attachments through `libreoffice --cat`.
 * You can archive email (on Yahoo and GMail) and delete email (on Yahoo).

 epistle uses mbsync and [notmuch](https://notmuchmail.org/) to perform the heavy lifting.